-But the good thing is hay contains minerals and other nutrients which develop the soil condition also work as mulch.
-So, hay is comparatively better mulch than straw if you decomposed them before use.
+But the good thing is hay contains minerals and other nutrients which develop the soil condition and also work as mulch.
+So, hay is comparatively better mulch than straw if you decompose them before use.

-To do this at first collect in advance how many bales (hay) you need next year to mulch your tomato field.
-After purchasing the bales leave them outside to get rain and snow.
-A few weeks later all the seeds will sprout and the bales start decomposing.
+To do this, first, collect in advance how many bales (hay) you need next year to mulch your tomato field.
+After purchasing the bales, leave them outside to get rain and snow.
+A few weeks later, all the seeds will sprout, and the bales will start decomposing.

-A year later you will get the best mulch for your tomato plants.
-Lay down 3-4 inches layer of mulch around your tomato plants to get the best result.
+A year later, you will get the best mulch for your tomato plants.
+Lay down a 3-4 inches layer of mulch around your tomato plants to get the best result.

 Mulching Tomatoes with Alfalfa Hay:

 Alfalfa hay is one of the best mulches for your tomatoes.
 It contains nitrogen and other sources of minerals.
 Moreover, it lasts longer than other hays.
 They are seedless because they usually cut before producing any seeds.